kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 </ul>
 ```

 Using menu items enables keyboard navigation of your links as with the other panels.
 However, you don't have to use menu items for your links.
-You can simply provide standard links and unordered lists in your html.
-Notice you can provide your custom menu items mixed with other html if you wish.
+You can simply provide standard links and unordered lists in your HTML.
+Notice you can provide your custom menu items mixed with other HTML if you wish.

 ## Ready Event